AkzhanBerdi/bad_dog/content/posts/how-to-build-data-warehouse-in-activity-schema-with-clickhouse.md

 ![](/img/img31.png)

-This looks like a successful database creation.
+This indicates a successful database creation.
 Now let's create the stream table and define each column and it's Data Types.
 And as mentioned before, we going to use Map Data Type for attributes column.

 ```sql
 CREATE TABLE activity.stream (